jasongitmail/actions-demo/README.md

-# actions-test
-Test using Github Actions CI to commit to the repo
+# Github Actions subset demo

+A demo for <https://github.com/rsms/inter/> to auto-generate subsets.

+On a git push to master branch, or a merged pull request, Github Actions CI will automatically run subset.yml and commit changes back to the repo.
+This demo adds a new line to date.txt and commits it to the repo.